Liman River

-The Liman River is a river in northern Java, Indonesia.
+Liman river or Ci Liman is the name of a river located at the western tip of Java Island, Banten Province, Indonesia.
+It originates from its headwaters in the southern mountains of Banten, around the Sareweh in the Lebak Regency, near the settlement of the Baduy Dalam tribe.
+It flows westward towards the coast in the Panimbang, region of Pandeglang and empties into Lada Bay, the Sunda Strait.
+It is approximately 73 km from the center of Cilegon city to the mouth of the river.

+Ci Liman is the main stem in the Ciliman River basin system, which covers a n area of approximately 503 km2.

 Geography

 The river flows in the southwest area of Java with predominantly tropical rainforest climate (designated as Af in the Köppen-Geiger climate classification).
 The annual average temperature in the area is 24 °C. The warmest month is August when the average temperature is around 26 °C, and the coldest is December, at 23 °C. The average annual rainfall is 3999 mm.
 The wettest month is December, with an average of 567 mm rainfall, and the driest is September, with 72 mm rainfall.